bigb45/bikeshare-python-project/README.md

 This website is a simple data view for the bikeshare dataset implemented with ReactJS and Django.

 ## View the website at http://bikeshare-data-view.000webhostapp.com
+THE WEBSITE DOES NOT USE HTTPS THUS THE MESSAGE 'Deceptive site ahead', IT IS COMPLETELY SAFE TO USE

 ## Protip #1: you can click on a table header to sort by that header <br>